joma74/acc-natours/docs/TestcafeScreenshot.md

 ![Chrome Screenshot Full Page When Hardwareacc On Then Too Short](chrome-fullpage-hardwareacc-on-then-too-short.png)

-_5.2.3_ Issue #4 A pure change via `setDeviceMetricsOverride` for height and viewport height does on one of my systems triggers a change in width, so that the layout changes.
-Same code on another does not.
-Even when hardware accleration in chrome is set to off.
+_5.2.3_ Issue #4 A pure change via `setDeviceMetricsOverride` for height and viewport height does trigger a change in width(sic!), so that the layout changes.
+This happens on one of my systems, same code on another system, does not.
+Even when hardware accleration is set to off.

-_5.2.4_ This situation and workaround is not proper, and in my situation of the app i feel this comes very close to a show stopper.
-Else, it must be noted, that taking an actual screenshot is slow.
-And taking a full page screenshot, is therefore even slower.
+_5.2.4_ This situations and workarounds are not proper, and in my situation of the app i feel this comes very close to a show stopper.

 ## Discussion About Usage Of Full Page Screenshot